philamp/jellygrail/README.md

 > [!WARNING]
 > - If you have custom `<video> <sources>` nodes in profile/sources.xml, they will be erased.
 > - If you have custom `<videodatabase>` nodes in profile/advancedsettings.xml, they will be erased.
+> - If you want to uninstall, you should manually remove the `<videodatabase>` node from the profile/advancedsettings.xml file (or erase Kodi install completely).

 ### Add-on features